near/docs/docs/contribution/nearcore.md

 ## Testing

-To run NEARCore node in the testing mode, for example to test it or for development of `near-api-js` or `near-shell` you can use scripts that sets up special tests-only local testnet:
+To run NEARCore node in the testing mode, for example to test it or for development of `near-api-js` or `near-cli` you can use scripts that sets up special tests-only local testnet:

 ```bash
 ./scripts/start_near.sh